Jamie Mitchell: Storylines

+In 2019, Ben mentioned Jamie's death, when he explains to Kathy that part of his reason for getting Martin to work for him is penance for killing Jamie.
+Billy visits Jamie's grave in June 2023, shortly before the funeral of his granddaughter Lola Pearce (Danielle Harold).
+Following Lola's death from a brain tumour, Billy explains to Phil and Jay how everybody he loves either leaves him or dies and that he wishes he could take their pain away from them.
+Phil tells Billy that the deaths of Jamie and Lola were not his fault, and successfully encourages Billy to attend Lola's funeral.

+In April 2024, Jamie is mentioned when Stevie Mitchell (Alan Ford) arrived in Walford for the first time in 25 years.
+While talking to his son, Billy, he asks about Jamie, only for Billy to tell him about Jamie's death before angrily telling him to leave.

 Reception

 The October 2002 episode that showed Jamie badly beaten by Phil prompted thirty-one complaints to the Broadcasting Standards Commission, who felt that although the scene was short, it was too violent for the time of broadcast.
 The episode that saw Jamie get run over was watched by 12 million people, while the hour-long episode in which he dies attracted 16 million viewers and was named by the Metro as one of the top five EastEnders exits in June 2010.

 In July 2011, BBC aired an EastEnders special called EastEnders Greatest Exits.
 It showed the best departures in the show's history, with Jamie's death being one of them.
 Jamie's death was called "tragic", and McFadden said, "to see a young man losing his life was one of those tragic moments that this show pulls off really well."
 Charlie Brooks said, "it was heartbreaking for the nation" and Fenwick described Jamie's last episode as "very sad".
-Finally, Joe Swash said, "EastEnders is really good at bringing you back down to earth with bump.
+Finally, Joe Swash said, "EastEnders is really good at bringing you back down to earth with a bump.
 You celebrate one thing and mourn poor old Jamie's death.
 Not only that but there was probably about 25 million girls out there, breaking their hearts because they all loved Jack Ryder".

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Jamie 68th on their ranked list of the best EastEnders characters of all time, writing that when he arrived in 1998 he was "full of boyband good looks and youthful energy".